magnesium-cpp/magnesium/README.md

 ### functional
 - chunk variadic parameters by some constant (provides for-loop like functionality and avoids tedious recursive formulation)
 - functor which wraps template valid callable
-- ~~functor which provides template provided constant when called~~
+- functor which provides template provided constant when called

 ### types
 - check if a type is an implementation of a templated class (whose template only takes type parameters)

 ### error handling
-- terse error handling
+- ~~terse error handling~~ currently implementing
-- resilient retry of a flaky operation
+- ~~resilient retry of a flaky operation~~ currently implementing

 Other examples that I would like to add but have not had the time to yet would be
 - Random number provider (seeding is more difficult than it seems and can be verbose)